nerdschoolbergen/react/exercise-3/README.md

 :pencil2: Again, start by copying all content in `App.js` and make a new file `TodoList.jsx` and paste the content in.
 :pencil2: Change the name of the component inside of `TodoList.jsx` from _App_ to _TodoList_.
 :pencil2: Remove all other imports than `import React from 'react'`.
-:pencil2: We know we'll need a list of todo items, so change the `TodoList` function to take in a `todoItems` props, using the _destruct_ syntax:
+:pencil2: We know we'll need a list of todo items, so change the `TodoList` function to take in a `todoItems` props, using the _destructuring_ syntax:

 ```jsx
 const TodoList = ({ todoItems }) => (